WilhelmOks/Appetizer/README.md

 The images have each size needed to fully specify an app icon on iOS for the iPhone and the iPad, including the 1024x1024 App Store icon.

+(The provided size arguments `100 100` are ignored for app icons)

 #### Single Icon

 `appetizer icon.png 100 100 --singleIcon output`

 This will create one image in the `output` folder: `icon.png`.
 The size will be 100x100.

+#### Icon Name

+By default, the generated icons will have the same name as the original icon.

+The name can be changed using the `--name` argument:

+`appetizer icon.png 100 100 --singleIcon output --name monkey`

+The generated icon will be `monkey.png`.

 #### Removing White Background